nechoventsi/rysize/README.md

     python3 rysize.py --width 800 /home/user/containing-folder

-If the folder path isn't given, then *rysize* will prompt for it afterwards.
+If the path isn't given, then *rysize* will prompt for it afterwards.
 No need to specify width *and* height simultaneously &mdash; rysize maintains aspect ratio by default.

 *rysize* currently handles **jpg**, **jpeg**, **png**, **bmp** and **gif** file types.